chadwain/rem/README.md

 git clone --recursive --config core.autocrlf=false https://github.com/chadwain/rem.git
 ```

 There are no dependencies other than a Zig compiler.
-Note that this library is only compatible with Zig version 0.10.1.
+Note that this library is only compatible with Zig version 0.11.0 or newer.

 ## Use the code
 Here's an example of using the parser.
 You can see the output of this program by running `zig build example`.